Live Captions During Roleplay Calls

 Why use them?

-• Follow the conversation more easily — See exactly what was said, in case you miss a word, have accent or audio issues, or want to double-check a phrase.
+• See exactly what was said, in case you miss a word, have accent or audio issues, or want to double-check a phrase.

-• Review key moments instantly — Glance at the captions to confirm a number, name, or objection without rewinding or asking the AI to repeat.
+• Glance at the captions to confirm a number, name, or objection without rewinding or asking the AI to repeat.

-• Accessibility — Helpful for anyone who prefers or needs text support alongside audio.
+• Helpful for anyone who prefers or needs text support alongside audio.

-• Note-taking and recall — Use the live text to mentally track structure (e.g., discovery questions, objections, next steps) while staying in the flow of the call.
+• Use the live text to mentally track structure (for example, discovery questions, objections, next steps) while staying in the flow of the call.

 How they work

-• Auto-scroll — The panel scrolls to the latest line as new speech is added.
+• The panel scrolls to the latest line as new speech is added.

-• After the call — The full conversation transcript is available in conversation history (roleplay details).
-There you can search, scroll, and click timestamps to jump to specific moments for a full review.
+• After the call, the full conversation transcript is available in conversation history (roleplay details).
+There you can search, scroll, and click timestamps to jump to specific moments.

 Where Live Captions appear

-• Video roleplay: When Live Captions is turned on, the transcript appears in a strip at the bottom of the video call view (below the video/screen share).
+• Video roleplay: When Live Captions is turned on, the transcript appears in a strip at the bottom of the video call view, below the video or screen share.

 Following fast or dense conversations

-When the AI speaks quickly or covers a lot (e.g., objections, pricing, next steps), use Live Captions to read along and avoid missing important details.
+When the AI speaks quickly or covers a lot of ground (for example, objections, pricing, next steps), use Live Captions to read along and avoid missing important details.

 Checking exact wording

-Confirm names, numbers, product terms, or objection phrasing in the moment so you can respond accurately (e.g., “As you said, budget is the main concern…”).
+Confirm names, numbers, product terms, or objection phrasing in the moment so you can respond accurately, for example: "As you said, budget is the main concern…"

 Noisy or low-quality audio